KillStreakBlank/AI-council/README.md

-Let's fix the formatting issue more carefully.
-It looks like the problem is occurring with the inline code blocks and multiline code blocks.
-Here is the corrected README:

-markdown
-Copy code
 # AI Council

 An ambitious and probably impossible idea to get many AI to work together on a task using weighted voting based on each AI's abilities.